 Although the preserve is small, it contains a diversity of native plants and animals that are rarely found in rapidly developing areas.
 These 10 acres of “old Florida” include pine flatwood uplands which support gopher tortoises, while the numerous heritage oak trees along the river support three species of imperiled air plants.

-With your support, you join our conservation community and help save this special property, forever.
-Your gift will support Conservation Foundation's work to preserve this property.
+With your support, you join our conservation community and help save this special property and other wild places, forever.
+Donate now to protect the lands we love.